Basic health insurance during your first 3 months in Canada

 iMED program

-iMED is temporary private health insurance to cover you while you are waiting to be eligible for MSP, as MSP has a three-month waiting period.
+iMED is temporary private health insurance to cover new-to-UBC international students while you are waiting to be eligible for MSP, as MSP has a three-month waiting period.
 The provider is David Cummings Insurance Services (DCIS) in Vancouver.

-If you are a one-term exchange or a VIRS student, you will have iMED for the duration of your studies.
+If you are a one-term exchange or a Visiting International Research Student (VIRS), you will have iMED for the duration of your studies.

 What iMED covers